flant/shell-operator/HOOKS.md

 ### onStartup

-The execution at the Shell-operator’ startup.
+Use this binding type to execute a hook at the Shell-operator’ startup.

 Syntax:
 ```